microsoft/bedrock-cli/src/commands/setup.md

    1. A Lifecycle pipeline.
    1. A Build pipeline.

+## Pre-requisite

+azure cli needs to be installed so that pull request can be automatically approved. type `az version` to check if you have version 2.0.x installed.

 ## Setup log

 A `setup.log` file is created after running this command.
 This file contains